xpack/arm-linux-files/HOW-TO-BUILD.md

 - Software selection
 	- standard system utilities
 	- OpenSSH server <---
+- Is the system clock set to UTC: Yes
+- Installation complete

+As it can be seen, the procedure issued several errors, but retrying manages to recover.

+When started with separate kernel and initrd, on Ubuntu 16, the install also fails to write the bootloader:

 - Installation step failed during: Make the system bootable
 - Continue without boot loader